-Salmonella are a group of bacteria that causes food poisoning through undercooked or contaminated food and can lead to stomach cramps, diarrhea and vomiting.
+Salmonella is a group of bacteria that causes food poisoning through undercooked or contaminated food and can lead to stomach cramps, diarrhea and vomiting.

 Escherichia coli (E. coli)

-This type bacteria is spread through faecal matter and can lead to diarrhea, and in severe cases; abdominal cramps and vomiting.
+This type of bacteria is spread through faecal matter and can lead to diarrhoea, and in severe cases; abdominal cramps and vomiting.